-from Monroe County Julius F. Carter to Max Sheriff Charles Black, the Horne was charged with 65, of Fly, and the passen-Monroe County Sheriff's attempted murder.
-Office received a call from a male caller on Thursday, were taken into custody in a domestic incident. stemming from two sepabar Henthorn, of Beallsviduals arguing.
-Deputies arrived on
+from Monroe County Monroe County Sheriff's attempted murder.
+Office received a call from a male caller on Thursday, were taken into custody Sept.
+16 who was actively on drug-related charged Miller, Grimes admitted in a domestic incident. stemming from two sepabar Henthorn, of Beallsviduals arguing.